mergwyn/managedmac/REFERENCE.md

 * [`managedmac::cron`](#managedmaccron): Dynamically create Puppet Cron resources using the Puppet built-in 'create_resources' function.
 * [`managedmac::desktop`](#managedmacdesktop): Leverages the Mobileconfig type to deploy a Desktop Picture profile.
-* [`managedmac::energysaver`](#managedmacenergysaver): == Class: managedmac::energysaver  Leverages the Mobileconfig type and provider to configure Energy Saver settings for Desktops and Laptops.
+* [`managedmac::energysaver`](#managedmacenergysaver): Leverages the Mobileconfig type and provider to configure Energy Saver settings for Desktops and Laptops.
 * [`managedmac::execs`](#managedmacexecs): == Class: managedmac::execs  Dynamically create Puppet Exec resources using the Puppet built-in 'create_resources' function.
 We do some vali
 * [`managedmac::files`](#managedmacfiles): == Class: managedmac::files  Dynamically create Puppet File resources using the Puppet built-in 'create_resources' function.
 We do some vali
 * [`managedmac::filevault`](#managedmacfilevault): == Class: managedmac::filevault  Leverages the Mobileconfig type to deploy a FileVault 2 profile.
 It provides only a subset of the options av